Albinism: Reduced protection from sunlight in albino creatures

 Melanin protects the skin from ultra-violet radiation in sunlight.
 Melanosomes block harmful electromagnetic radiation from the sun while allowing beneficial frequencies to enter the body.
 This means some animals may die from UV radiation due to a lack of protection.
 Albino humans must use an excessive amount of sunscreen, even if the sun is hidden behind the clouds.

-Survival disadvantages
+Survival value

-Many animals with albinism lack their protective camouflage and are therefore less able to conceal themselves from their predators or prey: The survival rate of animals with albinism in the wild can be low, however, it has been stated that in studies where animals had many places to hide, predators captured albino and normally coloured animals at the same rate.
-Furthermore, albino animals may be excluded from families or other groups, or rejected as mates.
+Animals with albinism may lack protective camouflage in some environments, and are therefore less able to conceal themselves from their predators or prey.
+However, in other environments albino animals are less likely to be killed, and selection may favor them.
+The lower survival rate of animals with albinism in certain environments has been documented, however, it has been stated that in studies where animals had many places to hide, predators captured albino and normally coloured animals at the same rate.
+Furthermore, in certain species, albino animals may be excluded from families or other groups, or rejected as mates.
+On the other hand, there is also evidence for positive selection for albinism in some animals, as well as cultural selection favoring albino people in some human societies, which results in the increase of genes associated with albinism.
+The founder effect may explain why some animal populations become selected for albinism.

-The novelty of albino animals has occasionally led to their protection by groups such as the Albino Squirrel Preservation Society.
 They have also been protected in studies on their ecology, sociology and behaviour.